dmbarbour/glas/docs/ExtensibleNamespaces.md

 ## Private Definitions

 As a convention, I propose private symbols start with '~'.
 This resists accidental shadowing of public names.
 Later, when composing namespaces, we can rewrite prefix '~' from each composed namespace to avoid collisions between private names.
-With just a little syntactic support, this generated prefix can be stable to simplify orthogonal persistence, live coding, and debugging.

-A potential issue is that we'll end up with many 'copies' of private definitions.
-An optimizer can potentially mitigate this by performing a compression pass on namespaces.
+By default, the syntax might not permit access to private names of subcomponents.

+This form of privacy is weak, being based on conventions and syntactic control.
+In glas systems, syntactic control can be bypassed via user-defined syntax, so it's better to immediately provide an explicit bypass that is easy to detect via search or linter.

+Where true privacy is required, the namespace can easily restrict which names are visible to hierarchical application components.
+Controlling access to names is essentially a form of [object capability security](https://en.wikipedia.org/wiki/Object-capability_model).
+But leveraging this might require architecting an application such that hierarchical components are externally wired together by sharing of names.

+*Note:* Other than controlling names, we could look into homomorphic encryption or zero-knowledge proofs.
+But such things are far outside the scope of the namespace model.

+## Overrides

+When we override a definition, we *move* the original definition then redefine it.

+A potential question is to where the original definition is moved.
+We could introduce a convention of moving 'foo => foo^'.
+With this, we might also first rename 'foo^ => foo^^', such that we maintain a complete chain of older instances of 'foo' locally in the namespace (instead of moving them into private spaces).
+Similar to private definitions, the syntax might strongly discourage direct use of 'foo^^'.

+Of course, if we don't actually use the prior version in the override, we might instead delete the history.

 ## Multiple Inheritance

-We can compose namespaces.
-However, there is an ambiguity risk when the same name is inherited from two sources.
-The proposed namespace model will help users represent assumptions so they can detect issues at compile time and resolve them manually, e.g. by moving or renaming a conflicting method.
-This does not solve [the diamond problem](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem), but it's sufficient to support mixins, import and export control, and inheritance of multiple non-overlapping dictionaries.
+There is an ambiguity risk when the same name is inherited from two sources.
+The proposed namespace model doesn't have a sophisticated solution to resolve ambiguity, but it does include a few annotations to help check user assumptions about which names are defined.
+In particular, this does not solve [the diamond problem](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem), but the namespace can support import and export control, mixins, and composition of non-overlapping dictionaries.

+## Interfaces

+I assume the same interface will be defined many times, i.e. defining type annotations and documentation for declared methods.
+We'll want to check that it truly is the same interface by comparing definitions.
+To support this, we'll also allow some overlap when inheriting from multiple sources, but under a constraint that the same definition is inherited.

+This design restricts interfaces: they cannot contain any 'private' definitions, because those would be rewritten differently per instance.
+Override of interface methods would also be limited if the prior definition is in the private namespace.

+I think interfaces would be useful even with these restrictions.

 ## Annotations